simplcommerce/SimplCommerce/README.md

 ## Technologies and frameworks used:
 - ASP.NET MVC Core 1.0 RC2 on .NET Core 1.0 RC2
-- Angular 1.5
-- Autofac 4.0.0 RC1
 - Entity Framework Core 1.0 RC2
 - ASP.NET Identity Core 1.0 RC2
+- Autofac 4.0.0 RC1
+- Angular 1.5

 ## How to run on local (Windows)
 - Create a database in SQL Server
 - Update the connection string in appsettings.json in SimplCommerce.Web
 - Open Package Manager Console Window and type "Update-Database" then press Enter.
 This action will create database schema
-- Run src/Database/StaticData.sql to create seed data
+- Run src/Database/StaticData.sql to create seeding data
 - Press Controll + F5
 - The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!